How Much Does Biohazard Cleanup Cost? (2026 Complete Guide)

 Family-owned company founded by Trini and Audrey Trinidad in San Antonio.
 At the forefront of biohazard and hoarding cleanup in Texas for over two decades with locations in San Antonio, Dallas, Fort Worth, and Austin.

 In most cases homeowners insurance covers biohazard remediation when the event is a covered peril — open a claim before cleanup begins, and the cleanup company can usually bill your adjuster directly.
-If the event was a violent crime, Texas's Texas Crime Victims Compensation Program (up to $50,000 (plus $75,000 for catastrophic injury)) may also help — cleanup costs are generally covered.
+If the event was a violent crime, Texas's Texas Crime Victims Compensation Program may also help — cleanup costs are generally covered (up to $2,250).

 Texas reimburses crime-scene cleanup as a covered expense, capped at $2,250 within the program's overall award.
 Applications go through the Texas Attorney General's Office (1-800-983-9933).
 Deadline: within 3 years of the crime.
 Victims of violent crime, family members of homicide victims, and persons who pay victim expenses.
 Strong $50K maximum with broad coverage.